MartinCHarvey/MCH_Delphi_Software/README.md

 - ProjectXPlant: A handly utility which parses delphi project files and copies projects from one location to another.

+- CheckIn: A test web application, allowing users to check-in online.
+Will send e-mail notifications if they don't.
+           Work in progress, unfinished.

 Common: Common utility code, including:

 - Raw AVL tree.